(This information is for information purposes only. Double check it against other sources. I accept no liability for its use or misuse.)

 And so you would think that there is no way to create a reduced pressure load for black powder cartridges.
 However there is a trick that can be used to produce reduced loads for black powder cartridges.

 By separating some of your powder from the rest of your store you can mix some corn meal into it making it more bulky but less powerful.
 By using a volumetric measure (using perhaps a scooper that throws a known weight of pure powder rather than of adulterated powder) you can still load to the same bulk filling the case as you should but the load will be more mild when firing.
-Some people also add filler material in the form of paper or fiber wadding which is added on the top of the charge to fill the case a bit more but that is more involved as some types of filler material are appropriate and some is not and because the size and shape and weight of the filler material is very important as too large or too heavy a filler could cause a rupture.
+Some people also add filler material (like corn meal or cream of wheat or in the form of paper or fiber wadding which is added on the top of the charge to fill the case a bit more but that is more involved as some types of filler material are appropriate and some is not and because the size and shape and weight of the filler material is very important as too large or too heavy a filler could cause a rupture.
 So the corn meal trick is the preferred solution.

 (Note: this article is incomplete and will be revised and additional information will be included so please be patient as there more to come).